 Prediction Error = Training Error + Training Optimism

-Higher the optimism, worse is the training error approximation to the prediction error.
+Higher the optimism, worse is the error approximation to the prediction error.
 It turns out that the optimism is a function of model complexity.

 Prediction Error = Training Error + f(Model Complexity)

-As model complexity increases (e.g. adding parameters in linear regression) the model will do a better job fitting the training data, thereby reducing training error.
+💡As model complexity increases (e.g. adding parameters to the equation) the model will do a better job fitting the training data, thereby reducing training error.
 This is a fundamental property of statistical models.
-Actually, no matter how unrelated the additional factors are to a model, adding them will decrease the training error.
-At the same time, as we increase model complexity we can see a change in the prediction error.
-Even adding relevant factors to the model can increase the prediction error, if the signal-to-noise ratio of those is weak.
+No matter how unrelated the additional factors are to a model, adding them will decrease the training error.

 In the happiness and wealth regression model, if we start with the simplest and then increase complexity by adding nonlinear (polynomial) terms, what we get is something like the following: